Elliott Management Statement on Toyota Industries Corporation

 News provided byElliott Investment Management L.P.

-Elliott notes the non-binding statement issued today by an affiliate of Toyota Fudosan Co., Ltd. ("Toyota Fudosan").
-Elliott maintains its position that the revised tender offer by Toyota Fudosan at ¥18,800 per share (the "Revised TOB") very significantly undervalues Toyota Industries, as Elliott demonstrates in its public materials.
-Elliott continues to strongly disagree with Toyota Fudosan's assertion that the Revised TOB price "reflects the intrinsic value of the Target Company".
+Elliott notes today's extension by an affiliate of Toyota Fudosan Co., Ltd. ("Toyota Fudosan") of its tender offer at ¥18,800 per share (the "Extended TOB").
+According to Toyota Fudosan, only 33.1% of outstanding shares have tendered into the transaction before today's deadline, which equates to fewer than 1 in 5 independent minority shareholders.* This demonstrates an overwhelming rejection of the offer by minority shareholders, confirming the consensus view that the Extended TOB is at a price that very significantly undervalues Toyota Industries and remains undermined by material process failures.
+It is evident that most independent shareholders of Toyota Industries disagree with the Company's assertion that the offer price "reflects the intrinsic value of the Target Company".

-Elliott does not intend to tender its shares into the Revised TOB at the current terms and strongly encourages other shareholders not to tender.
+Elliott does not intend to tender its shares into the Extended TOB at the current terms and strongly encourages other shareholders not to tender.
+Elliott also encourages any shareholders who tendered since the offer was launched to withdraw tendered shares as soon as possible.

+Toyota Fudosan still has an opportunity to engage in good-faith discussions with independent minority shareholders to address the inadequacies of the Extended TOB.

 Elliott's previously released public materials can be found at https://elliottletters.com.